LyoHUB/cycle_metadata_logger/README.md

 ## Improvements to be made:

-- Make the date and time a field to fill out, rather than set by the time you run it

 - Include a search capability to identify historical runs with particular sets of metadata

 - Error if no process field is included

-- Store history of user inputs to use in dropdown boxes?
+- Store history of user inputs to use in dropdown boxes (e.g. vial size, formulation, project)?
     - Or: store longer list of default options in a separate text file, so that it's easy to add and modify